Nearsoft/jobs/readme.md

 * Experience defining, planning and measuring projects
 * Indispensable: move to Hermosillo
 * Availability to travel outside of Mexico

-* Portfolio must contain at least 5 main projects focused in UI Design (Web or Mobile).
-Including six screens per project or one complete user flow.
-Make sure you send your screens in high resolution ⭐️ File type: `jpg`, `png` or prototypes in InVision ⭐️
+### Nice to have

+* Include a brief description of the project, design and UX process

 ### Portfolio

 Your portfolio should contain your 5 best UI/UX projects, complemented with a short description of each and your direct contributions to it.
 Make sure to include a minimum of six screens per project or one complete user flow in high resolution.
 File type: jpg, png or prototypes in InVision.

-### Nice to have

-* Include a brief description of the project, design and UX process
+Send your cv and portfolio to aquijada@nearsoft.com

 ## UX Designer
-🚀
+🌵⚡️

 Nearsofts’ UX Team is focused on digital product design, and we are looking for designers with experience in User Interface Design (UI), User Experience Design (UX), and Product Design to join the team.